pdrmenezes/web-components/README.md

 <!-- Outputs: Hi, I'm Luiza -->
 ```

-9. We can handle attribute changes with the `attributeChangedCallback` HTMLElement callback
+9. We can handle attribute changes with the `attributeChangedCallback` HTMLElement callback, that is called when an attribute is added, removed, updated or replaced.

 ```javascript
 class TodoCheckbox2 extends HTMLElement {